analogdevicesinc/ai8x-training/README.md

 Further, a quantized network can be refined using post-quantization training (see Distiller).

-The software also includes an `AI84RangeLinear` training quantizer that plugs into the Distiller frameworkf for quantization aware training.
+The software also includes an `AI84RangeLinear` training quantizer that plugs into the Distiller framework for quantization aware training.
 However, it needs work as its performance is not good enough yet and the distiller source needs to be patched to enable it (add `from range_linear_ai84 import QuantAwareTrainRangeLinearQuantizerAI84` to `distiller/config.py` and remove `False and` from `if False and args.ai84` in `train.py`).